sparsh-ai/recohut/docs/04-data-modeling/lab-sparkify-data-model-postgres/README.md

-# Sparkify Music Company Data Model in Postgres
+# Lab: Sparkify Music Company Data Model in Postgres

 In this, we will model the data with Postgres and build an ETL pipeline using Python.
 The fact and dimension tables for a star database schema for a particular analytic focus is defined, and an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL was developed.